Te Aho o te Kura Pounamu specialist and support staff

 - Extended leave – you may be able to extend your maternity leave for an extra 52 weeks.

-- Special leave – while you're pregnant, you can have up to 10 days’ pregnancy-related leave.
+- Special leave – pregnant woman can have up to 10 days’ pregnancy related leave.

 You need to apply to your employer before taking parental leave.
 The usual notice required is 3 months but this can be reduced in some circumstances, for example if an adoption is arranged in a short time.
-The Ministry of Business, Innovation and Employment (MBIE) website provides information on how to apply for parental leave.
+The Employment New Zealand website explains how to apply for parental leave.

 Parental leave payment

-If you work part time, the MBIE website has information to help you work out your parental leave payment.
+If you work part time, information on the Employment New Zealand website can also help you work out your parental leave payment.

 Last reviewed: Has this been useful?
 Give us your feedback